sethduda/AdvancedTowing/README.md

 - The size of the vehicle impacts it's towing capability
 - Other players (including AI) can tow other players
 - Supports towing damaged / destroyed vehicles
-- Supports towing "trains" of vehicles (disabled by default - see below)
+- Supports towing "trains" of vehicles (limited to 2 by default - see below)

 **Installation:**